mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 |RenderGraph Implementation|X|X|O|

 ## How to Use
-1. Add 'FP Volumetric Fog' renderer feature to Renderer data (Make sure to use Forward+)
+1. Add 'FPVolumetricFog' renderer feature to Renderer data (Make sure to use Forward+).
-2. Create 'Volumetric Config' via 'Create/UniversalVolumetric/VolumetricFogConfig'
+2. Add a Global Volume to the scene and create or assign a Volume Profile.
-3. Link the config asset to the renderer feature
+3. Add the 'Lighting/FPVolumetricFog' override to that profile.
+4. Enable the Enabled override and tune the fog from the Volume component.

+Existing Volumetric Config assets are kept only as deprecated references so you can manually copy their values into the Volume override.

 NOTE - If you use Unity 6 LTS and the rendering result is not as expected, change `Shader Precision Model` setting in `Project Settings > Player > Other Settings > Shader Settings`.